API Reference

 Optuna.get_all_study_namesFunction

-returns all study names stored in the given storage.
+Returns all study names stored in the given storage.
+For further information see the getallstudy_names in the Optuna python documentation.

 Arguments